 Boat Dock Committee - Ron – done.
 No new report.
 Marie made the motion to dissolve the committee.
 The motion was seconded and passed 6 to 1.

 Common Area Land Use Committee – Marie - The 14th hole project is on hold due to weather.
 We received an answer from the City advising that we can do a conditional use permit for the work we want to do in the Meadowlands storm water bio filtration storm system area.
-Marie made a motion to expand the approved motion from the October meeting to be up to $3,500 and include cost for experts and attorneys.
+Marie made a motion to expand the approved motion from the October meeting to be up to $3,500 and include cost for both experts and attorneys.
 The motion was seconded and passed 4 to 3.
 The planting is completed at the area on Michaelbrook at Lake Hills for a cost of about $419.

 Capital Replacement/Reserve Study Committee - Janine – the Reserve Study has been revised as approved in the October Board meeting.
 It will be added to Dropbox and Marie will add it to the website.
 Mark will draft a communication to send out to the community about the new reserve study.
 Marty reported that the new card reader for the common area access gate will be installed on 12-18-17.
 An email will be sent to homeowners and they will send Marty their address and card number.
 He will enter each card into the reader.
 The approved amount for the new card reader is enough so Marty can purchase a computer to be specifically used by the HOA for the card reader.

-Member Communications Committee - The committee will work with Tom to create the next quarterly newsletter to the committee.
+Member Communications Committee - The committee will work with Tom to create the next quarterly newsletter to the community.

 Social Committee – Nothing new.